ETC5523-2025/assignment-4-packages-and-shiny-apps-SlothGodCh/README.md

 MIT + file LICENSE Author: Jesus Biurrun

-### Website Link
+## Website

-For more detailed documentation, please visit the package website:
+The pkgdown website for this package is available at:
 <https://etc5523-2025.github.io/assignment-4-packages-and-shiny-apps-SlothGodCh/>